avadhutp/formula1-tyresim/README.md

 Dependencies:

-Requires lsqlite3 for database connectivity.
+- lsqlite3: for database connectivity